Official documents sometimes require more than regular translation.

 Private individuals often need this service for marriage certificates, residence certificates, birth certificates, etc.

-Transolution entrusts both the translation and review of your sworn translation to certified professionals.
+Transolution entrusts both the translation and review of your sworn translation to a team of in-house certified professionals.
 We then apply our strict quality control measures to the sworn translation.

 We take care of the entire process, including the legalization by the Ministry of Justice in Brussels if your documents are intended for use outside of Belgium.
 Upon request, we can also obtain the right stamps or apostilles for you from the relevant Ministries, Consulates or Embassies in Brussels.